Ermatinger Clergue National Historic Site: Clergue blockhouse

 The Clergue blockhouse was originally a powder magazine at a North West Company trading post before the merger of the North West Company and the Hudson's Bay Company.
-When the last remaining factor at the post resigned in 1867 the site fell into disuse, until only the powder magazine's foundation building remained.
+When the last remaining factor at the post resigned in 1867, the site fell into disuse, until only the powder magazine's foundation building remained.
 American industrialist F.H.
-Clergue then purchased the property and began the process of transforming it from powder magazine to living space.
+Clergue purchased the property and began the process of transforming it from powder magazine to living space.
 He lived in the blockhouse from 1894 to 1902.

 In 1979 the blockhouse was designated as a local historical site by the City of Sault Ste.
 Marie, Ontario.
-In 1995 the St. Mary's Paper Mill was planning development which would jeopardize the location and structure of the blockhouse.
-The following year the building was purchased by the City of Sault Ste.
-Marie and relocated from its original site at the St. Mary's Paper Mill to the Ermatinger Old Stone House site.
+In 1995 the St. Mary's Paper Mill was planning development that would jeopardize the location and structure of the blockhouse.
+The following year the City of Sault Ste.
+Marie purchased the building and relocated it from the St. Mary's Paper Mill to the Ermatinger Old Stone House site, forming a complex of historic buildings.